senzing-garage/senzing-api-server/README.md

 In addition to supporting HTTPS on the server, you can also configure the server to only accept connections from clients communicating with specific SSL certificates.
 If SSL Client Authentication is configured then HTTP support is not allowed because clients cannot be identified over HTTP, thus the `--http-port` command-line option is prohibited.

 SSL Client authentication is configured by providing an encrypted PKCS12 key store containing the public keys of the authorized clients via the `--client-key-store` option.
 The client key store is decrypted using the password provided by the `--client-key-store-password` option.

 Let's look at some examples for enabling SSL client authentication with a self-signed certificate.

-##### Example with Java KeyTool
+##### Example with Java KeyTool for SSL Client Authentication

 1. We will assume a single authorized client certificate for our example purposes.
 So first, let's create the client key and certificate for the client to use.  **NOTE:** you will be prompted to provide the 7 fields for the Distinguished Name ("DN") for the certificate being generated.

    ```console
    keytool -genkey \
            -alias my-client \